opendevstack/tailor/README.md

 * Compared to Helm v2, Tailor does not need a highly privileged Tiller.
 Helm v3 does not need it either.
 * Tailor works with plain OpenShift templates instead of Helm charts.
 OpenShift templates are simpler, and can easily be generated from existing resources in OpenShift.
 * Tailor has a narrower scope - it is basically an "`oc` on steroids".
 Helm has more extensive features like searching for charts etc.
 * Tailor targets OpenShift, Helm targets Kubernetes.
-Using Helm for OpenShift has limitations / bugs around dealing with OpenShift resources such as `BuildConfig` or `Route` (note those look fixed in [OpenShift 4.4](https://access.redhat.com/errata/RHBA-2020:0581)).
+Using Helm for OpenShift 3.11 has limitations / bugs around dealing with OpenShift resources such as `BuildConfig` or `Route`.
+Note those are fixed in [OpenShift 4.4](https://access.redhat.com/errata/RHBA-2020:0581).
 * Tailor allows to check for drift, and allows to review the difference between live configuration and desired state before applying.

+If you are a Tailor user wanting to migrate to Helm, check out the [migration guide](https://github.com/opendevstack/tailor/wiki/Migrating-from-Tailor-to-Helm).

+### Tailor vs. kustomize
+* Tailor targets OpenShift, kustomize targets Kubernetes
+* Tailor uses a templating approach, kustomize uses patching
+* Tailor comes with its own drift/diff mechanism, whereas kustomize only focuses on specifying resources.
+However, newer versions of Kubernetes support `kubectl diff`, which can be used to view differences.

 ## FAQ / Troubleshooting